Borja Mayoral: Real Madrid

-Loan to VfL Wolfsburg
+Loan to Wolfsburg

-On 22 July 2016, Mayoral was loaned to Bundesliga team VfL Wolfsburg for the upcoming season.
+On 22 July 2016, Mayoral was loaned to Bundesliga team Wolfsburg for the upcoming season.
 He made his debut on 20 August in the first round of the DFB-Pokal, replacing goalscorer Bas Dost for the final seven minutes of a 2–1 win at FSV Frankfurt.
-On 16 October, he played his first league game for the Wolves, entering in the 77th minute in place of Luiz Gustavo in a 0–1 home loss to RB Leipzig, and scored his first goal on 3 December to open a 3–2 home loss to Hertha BSC.
+On 16 October, he played his first league game for the Wolves, entering in the 77th minute in place of Luiz Gustavo in a 0–1 home loss to RB Leipzig, and scored his first goal on 3 December to open a 3–2 home loss to Hertha Berlin.

 Return to Madrid

 In August, Mayoral was named Most Valuable Player of the 2017 Major League Soccer All-Star Game for scoring Real Madrid's goal in their penalty shootout victory at Soldier Field, Chicago.

 Mayoral started his first game after his return to Madrid on 17 September 2017 away to Real Sociedad.
 He scored the team's opening goal, his first senior goal for Real Madrid.
 In December 2017, he was part of the squad that won the 2017 FIFA Club World Cup in the United Arab Emirates, but did not play.
 During the 2017–18 UEFA Champions League, he made four appearances, while scoring one goal, when Madrid won their third consecutive and 13th overall Champions League title.